alexirpan/alexirpan.github.io/_posts/2021-02-18-flash-games.markdown

 attack and -20% defense.
 Old weapons are never strictly worse, because percentages naturally scale with your stats as you level up.
 Your equipment choice is therefore more about what passives you want, what playstyle you prefer, and what elemental weaknesses your foes have, rather than pure stats.
-I appreciate this - it's nice to not have a ton of old items clogging up my inventory.
-And similar to Sonny, the best equipment layout for each fight depends a lot on what elements they're weak to and what statuses they can apply.
+I appreciate this - it's nice to not have a ton of old useless items clogging up my inventory, and it leads to a lot of flexibility.

 Amorphous+